1nVitr0/plugin-vscode-invert-if/packages/extension/README.md

 ## Language Support

-Currently only the following languages are supported.
-I plan to add more but I need to find a way without bloating the extension with too many AST parsers / generators:
+Currently only the following languages are supported:

 - `javascript`
 - `typescript`
+- `markdown` (embedded code sections in supported languages)
+- `php` through the [Invert Of PHP](https://marketplace.visualstudio.com/items?itemName=1nVitr0.invert-if-php) extension
+- `vue` through the [Invert Of Vue SFC](https://marketplace.visualstudio.com/items?itemName=1nVitr0.invert-if-vue) extension

 You can add additional language support by providing an [extension](packages/extension/CONTRIBUTING.md) that registers itself with `Invert If`.